transloadit/uppy-server/ARCHITECTURE.md

 Uppy Server is the server side component for Uppy.
-It is currently built with the Koa framework for Node.js.
+It is currently built with the Express.js.
 The purpose of Uppy Server is to interface with third party APIs and handle remote file uploading from them.

 # How it works